Edited by: Noelle Curtis

 While a decision in favor of Madison may be more in line with precedent, predicting what decision the Court will make is further complicated by the Court’s current ideological makeup, especially with the recent appointment of Brett Kavanaugh to replace Justice Kennedy.
 As the decision in Ford was a narrow 5-4 ruling by the liberal wing of the Court, the current Court may believe that Ford itself went too far, and therefore be disinclined to expand on the protections laid out in Ford, even if such a decision would be more in line with the theory of jurisprudence underlying Ford and Panetti.
 With a new swing vote on the Court and such a vaguely-defined standard as precedent, the Court could go either way in Madison.

-Emily Steirman (AS ’22) is a sophomore from the Bay Area, CA majoring in Political Science and International Studies, with a minor in Spanish for the Professions.
+Emily Steirman is a sophomore at the Johns Hopkins University, majoring in Political Science and International Studies and minoring in Spanish for the Professions.

 1. Garrett Epps, “The Machinery of Death Is Back on the Docket,” The Atlantic, September 18, 2018, https://www.theatlantic.com/ideas/archive/2018/09/tinkering-with-the-machinery-of-death/570421/.